 When a request fails for a temporary reason and the request might succeed if reissued, VTAM returns a recovery action return code of 8 in register 0 and in the RPL's RTNCD field.
-The portion of the application program receiving control (the SYNAD exit-routine or the next sequential instruction) has the address of the RPL available to it in register 1.
-The program can issue an EXECRPL macro instruction to retry the request without having to modify the request's RPL.
+The portion of the application program receiving control (the SYNAD exit-routine or the next sequential instrucion) has the address of the RPL available to it in register 1.
+The program can issue the EXECRPL to retry the request without examining the contents of the RPL.